 What are the enrollment trends in public and private elementary and secondary schools?

 Total enrollment in public and private elementary and secondary schools (prekindergarten through grade 12) grew rapidly during the 1950s and 1960s, reaching a peak year in 1971.
-This enrollment rise reflected what is known as the "baby boom," a dramatic increase in births following World War II.
+This enrollment rise reflected what is known as the "baby boom, " a dramatic increase in births following World War II.
 Between 1971 and 1984, total elementary and secondary school enrollment decreased every year, reflecting the decline in the size of the school-age population over that period.
-After these years of decline, enrollment in elementary and secondary schools started increasing in fall 1985, began hitting new record levels in the mid-1990s, and continued to reach new record levels every year through 2006.
-Enrollment in fall 2012 (55.0 million) was slightly higher than in fall 2010 (54.9 million), but was slightly lower than in fall 2006 (55.3 million).
-However, a pattern of annual enrollment increases is projected to begin with a slight increase in fall 2015 (no substantial change since 2012) and continue at least through fall 2024 (the last year for which NCES has projected school enrollment), when enrollment is expected to reach 57.9 million.
+After these years of decline, enrollment in elementary and secondary schools started increasing in fall 1985, began hitting new record levels in the mid-1990s, and continued to reach new record levels every year through 2006, after which enrollment declined slightly from its 2006 level.
+However, fall 2013 enrollment (55.4 million) was slightly higher than the fall 2006 record level of 55.3 million.
+A pattern of annual enrollment increases is projected to continue at least through fall 2025 (the last year for which NCES has projected school enrollment), when enrollment is expected to reach 56.5 million.

-Between 1985 and 2013, the total public and private school enrollment rate for 5- and 6-year-olds decreased from 96 percent to 94 percent, while the enrollment rate for 7- to 13-year-olds decreased from 99 percent to 98 percent.
-However, the enrollment rate for 14- to 17-year-olds increased from 95 to 96 percent during this period.
-Since these enrollment rates changed by 2 or fewer percentage points between 1985 and 2013, increases in public and private elementary and secondary school enrollment primarily reflect increases in the number of children in these age groups.
-Between 1985 and 2013, the number of 5- and 6-year-olds increased by 19 percent, the number of 7- to 13-year-olds increased by 25 percent, and the number of 14- to 17-year-olds increased by 12 percent.
-Increases in the enrollment rate of prekindergarten-age children (ages 3 and 4) from 39 percent in 1985 to 55 percent in 2013 and in the number of 3- and 4-year-olds from 7.1 million to 8.0 million also contributed to overall prekindergarten through grade 12 enrollment increases.
+Between 1985 and 2014, the total public and private school enrollment rate for 5- and 6-year-olds decreased from 96 percent to 93 percent, while the enrollment rate for 7- to 13-year-olds decreased from 99 percent to 98 percent.
+The enrollment rate for 14- to 17-year-olds was 95 percent in 1985 and in 2014.
+Since these enrollment rates changed by 3 or fewer percentage points between 1985 and 2014, increases in public and private elementary and secondary school enrollment primarily reflect increases in the number of children in these age groups.
+Between 1985 and 2014, the number of 5- and 6-year-olds increased by 18 percent, the number of 7- to 13-year-olds increased by 25 percent, and the number of 14- to 17-year-olds increased by 12 percent.
+Increases in the enrollment rate of prekindergarten-age children (ages 3 and 4) from 39 percent in 1985 to 54 percent in 2014 and in the number of 3- and 4-year-olds from 7.1 million to 8.0 million also contributed to overall increases in prekindergarten through grade 12 enrollment.

 Related Tables and Figures: (Listed by Release Date)